tsackton/taelgar/_MoC/Templates and Scripts/Whereabouts and Last Seen By Party (old).md

 This generates a line for each party that has seen the person, like so:

-For each row, it generates "exact whereabouts location" (see  [[Whereabouts and Location Specification]]) using the date as the target date.
+For each row, it generates "exact whereabouts location" (see  [[Whereabouts and Location Specification (old)]]) using the date as the target date.
 If this generates undefined, the line is skipped.
 Otherwise, it outputs a line like:

 ```
 %%^Campaign:prefix%% Last seen by [[(party page)|(party name)]] at (date): (exact location) %%^End%%